-During her two decades as education coordinator, the number of residents in the program nearly doubled as the department of neurology grew in size and national stature.
+During her two decades as education coordinator, the number of residents in the program nearly doubled as the Department of Neurology and Neurotherapeutics grew in size and national stature.
 Recruitment was a large part of her job, but it didn’t end once the new residents started their training.
 Joyce ensured that the expectations for the residents and fellows remained high.

 Dr. Padraig O’Sulleabhain, who worked with Joyce as residency director before Dr. Vernino, says she was a source of great stability for the program and was key to its growth.

 “She was always cheerful, organized, and straightforward,” he said.
 “Joyce was very generous and accommodating to the hundreds of applicants and residents she has helped.”